 Le lien vers cette page a été envoyé avec succès aux destinataires.

-If you are not registered on the list of electors of your municipality when you filed your application in time, or if you have been removed from the list of electors of your municipality, there are remedies available.
-These remedies differ depending on whether you have received a letter informing you that your application is refused or that you have been canceled.
+If you are not registered on the list of electors of your commune when you filed your application in time, or if you have been removed from the lists of electors of your commune, there are remedies available.
+These actions are different if you have been informed by a letter that your registration (or cancelation) has been refused or no letter has been sent to you.
+We present you with the information you need to know.

 What applies to you ?